OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **--status-file**\  PATH

- PATH to the file where service status information will be kept between successive calls.
+ Path to the file where service status information is kept between successive calls.
 Default is to save check_pgactivity.data in the same directory as the script.